Mohenjo-daro: Dancing Girl

-A bronze statuette dubbed the "Dancing Girl", 10.5 cm high and about 4,500 years old, was found in 'HR area' of Mohenjo-daro in 1926; it is now in the National Museum, New Delhi.
-In 1973, British archaeologist Mortimer Wheeler described the item as his favorite statuette:She's about fifteen years old I should think, not more, but she stands there with bangles all the way up her arm and nothing else on.
+A bronze statuette dubbed the "Dancing Girl", 10.5 cm high and around 4,000 years old, was found in 'HR area' of Mohenjo-daro in 1926; it is now in the National Museum, New Delhi.
+In 1973, British archaeologist Mortimer Wheeler described the item as his favourite statuette:

+She's about fifteen years old I should think, not more, but she stands there with bangles all the way up her arm and nothing else on.
 A girl perfectly, for the moment, perfectly confident of herself and the world.
 There's nothing like her, I think, in the world.

 John Marshall, another archeologist at Mohenjo-daro, described the figure as "a young girl, her hand on her hip in a half-impudent posture, and legs slightly forward as she beats time to the music with her legs and feet."
-The archaeologist Gregory Possehl said of the statuette, "We may not be certain that she was a dancer, but she was good at what she did and she knew it".
-The statue led to two important discoveries about the civilization: first, that they knew metal blending, casting and other sophisticated methods of working with ore, and secondly that entertainment, especially dance, was part of the culture.
+The archaeologist Gregory Possehl said of the statuette, "We may not be certain that she was a dancer, but she was good at what she did and she knew it."
+The statue led to two important discoveries about the civilisation: first, that they knew metal blending, casting and other sophisticated methods of working with ore, and secondly that entertainment, especially dance, was part of the culture.